Code-Cusine/Food-ordering-and-MS/README.md

 # Overview of the Project
-The Cuisine Code platform is designed to showcase the <b> Food Ordering Management System </b> developed for students and canteen owners.
+The <b>Cuisine Code </b> platform is designed to showcase the <b> Food Ordering Management System </b> developed for students and canteen owners.
 The system allows students to conveniently place orders through the website, eliminating the need to wait in long queues.
 Additionally, it provides canteen owners with real-time, in-depth sales analysis through a database seamlessly integrated with Power BI.
 This dual-purpose system enhances user experience for students and supports data-driven decision-making for canteen management.

 # Contributors:
 <p>Nandan Upadhyaya</p>